avoid-unrestricted-navigation

 Warns when WebViews allow users to navigate to any URL by clicking links or through JavaScript.

-Furthermore, if a page with a Cross-Site Scripting (XSS) vulnerability is loaded, the ability to navigate freely can expand the attack’s scope or be used to further mislead the user.
-This loss of contextual security makes it difficult for users to identify and avoid malicious websites.
+Additionally, if the WebView loads a page with a Cross-Site Scripting (XSS) vulnerability, unrestricted navigation can broaden the attack's impact.
+Ultimately, this loss of contextual security makes it much harder for users to spot and avoid malicious content.

 Example